nmcl/C--SIM/Contrib/README.md

-This directory  contains code which  other people have written for the system and kindly donated to the distribution.
+This directory  contains code which  other people have written and kindly donated to the distribution.

 The software  in  this  directory  is  not  necessarily covered by the standard Copyright.
 Where it is not, the copyright is given within the